PenguinMod/PenguinMod-ObjectLibraries/CONTRIBUTING.md

 ## Costumes
 Guidelines & notes for costumes are as follows:
 - SFW (Safe for Work) content ONLY.
 Suggestive/sexual content is not tolerated.
 - AI-Generated content will be ignored and closed.
-You aren't a chef if you only know how to microwave store-bought meals.
+You aren't a chef if you can only order food.
 - Usually you shouldn't make fully original & detailed characters, it's instead recommended to create stuff like generic objects or symbols like the current library.
   - This will allow for people to use your work in all types of projects, examples being buttons or objects like balloons and tools.